 The Debentures mature on the date that is 60 months from the date of issuance, bearing interest at a rate of 8% per annum.
 The Debentures will be issued at par, with each Debenture being redeemable by the Company at any time, and convertible at the option of the holder into common shares (each, a "Share") in the capital of the Company at a conversion price of C\$15.00 per Share.
-Interest will be payable monthly and principal will be payable quarterly.
+Interest is payable monthly and the principal repayments are due quarterly.
 In addition, U.S. Global was issued 5.0 million common share purchase warrants (the "Warrants").
 Each five whole Warrant entitles U.S. Global to acquire one common at an exercise price of C\$15.00 per Share for a period of three years from closing.
+The Warrants expired unexercised on January 12, 2024 (Note 16).